 Land of Drizzle

 Don’t let São Paulo’s nickname get you down!
-The booming industrial and commercial heart of Brazil has a long and fascinating Jewish heritage behind its development.
-Located slightly south of Rio de Janeiro, São Paulo is home 70,000 of Brazil’s estimated 130,000 practising Jews.
+Behind the booming industrial and commercial heart of Brazil, there is a long and fascinating Jewish history.
+Located slightly south of Rio de Janeiro, São Paulo is home 70,000 of Brazil’s estimated 130,000 practicing Jews.

-It is said that on Christopher Columbus’ maiden voyage to the Americas, it was a converso (a previous Jew converted to Catholicism during the Spanish Inquisition), Luis de Torres, who was the first to set foot on the lands of the Americas.
-Since then, it was the famous converso Fernando de Noronha who organised the colonial harvest of the much sought-after brazilwood for its dye, that he enabled both other conversos and practising Jews to set themselves up on the coast of Brazil during the course of Portuguese colonization.
+Legend has it that on Christopher Columbus’ maiden voyage to the Americas, it was a converso (a Jew who converted to Catholicism during the Spanish Inquisition), Luis de Torres, who was the first to set foot on the lands of the Americas.
+Since then, it was the famous converso Fernando de Noronha who organized the colonial harvest of the much sought-after brazilwood for its dye, that he enabled both other conversos and practicing Jews to set themselves up on the coast of Brazil during the course of Portuguese colonization.

-Today’s Jewish community in São Paulo’s is active and thriving.
-In arts, culture, business and political life, Jews have often played center-stage.
-A prominent Torah-shaped Jewish Cultural Center plays host to varying events, courses and exhibitions while promoting ties with Brazilian Jews with mainstream Brazilian culture.
-Over 20 active synagogues cater to various strands of the community as well as a place for contemplation in the form of the Holocaust Victims memorial.
+The Jewish community you will find today in São Paulo’s is active and thriving.
+Whether in arts, culture, business or political life, Jews can often be found center-stage.
+A prominent Torah-shaped Jewish Cultural Center plays host to varying events, courses and exhibitions while promoting the connection between Brazilian Jews and mainstream Brazilian culture.
+Over 20 active synagogues cater to various strands of the community as well as creating a space for contemplation in the form of the Holocaust Victims memorial.

 Join our knowledgeable guides on a tour of São Paulo with Milk and Honey Tours.
-We would be more than happy to take you on Jewish heritage tours to discover the rich Jewish history in São Paulo, Brazil and the Americas!
+We would be overjoyed to take you on Jewish heritage tours and help you discover the rich Jewish history in São Paulo, Brazil, and the Americas!

 Contact us today and we'll customize a tour to suit your wishes!